 After the work history, list your education, again in chronological order, most recent on top and working backward.
 It is also important to list unattained degrees or on-going education.
 If you have not had college at all, list nothing.
 There is no need to list your high school.

 You should list any vocational classes or technical certifications relevant to the property management industry.

 List your military service and recognitions while serving our country.
 And from all of us at Dorothy Long Search, we thank you for your service!

 This should be limited to only your professional (career) affiliations.

 A FEW MORE THINGS TO REMEMBER

 Use White Paper

 Don’t waste your money and time with borders and colors.
-When faxing and printing your resume, they oftentimes appear blotchy and unpresentable.
-All you need are the basics, a well-formatted and scripted resume—but be sure to triple-check your spelling and grammar!
+Don’t use unique looking fonts.
+The font should be easy to read and not difficult on the eyes.
+When printing your resume, they oftentimes appear blotchy and unpresentable.
+All you need are the basics, a well-formatted and scripted resume.
+Be sure to triple-check your spelling and grammar!
 Ask a friend or family member to assist you with a quick overview of the final draft to catch anything you might have overlooked.